Device Explorer (Select/Manage Target)

-The Device Explorer is not a dialog but a utility that installs alongside TIDE.
+Device Explorer is not a dialog, but a utility that installs alongside TIDE.
 It can be launched directly from Windows or called from within TIDE.

 Highlighting a device in the list and clicking Select sets this device as the upload and debug target for the currently opened project.

-The Device Explorer shows the currently selected target with a cross hairs icon.
+Device Explorer shows the currently selected target with a crosshairs icon.

-MAC.
-It is the MAC, not the device's IP that is used to identify your programmable device to the Device Explorer and TIDE.
+- MAC.
+It is the MAC, not the device's IP address, that is used to identify your programmable device to Device Explorer and TIDE.

 Highlight a device by single-clicking it in the list, then click one of the buttons listed below.